Sean-Zeo/Light-Reflective-Mirror-Extended/README.md

 ![Image](Images/SAMPLE6.png)
 ### Explanation for each result:
 * Response = An int value that determines the result; 0 means wrong username, 1 means wrong password (or banned), 2 means the credentials were correct and the username, groupID and moderator privilege is linked to the client id.
-* Message = A string also returned to the relay server for whatever extra data you'd like.
+* Message = A string value also returned to the relay server for whatever extra data you'd like.
-* Username = This string will be linked to the client ID as the username of the player.
+* Username = A string value that will be linked to the client ID as the username of the player.
 * GroupID = An int value that will be linked to the client ID also, it can be referenced in-game, this could be for a membership system (ie. registered, premium, vip).
-* IsModerator = A bool value that determines wither or not the client ID has moderator privileges for future moderator requests to the relay server (ie. kicking a player, closing a room).
+* IsModerator = A boolean value that determines wither or not the client ID has moderator privileges for future moderator requests to the relay server (ie. kicking a player, closing a room).

 If using this system, the player name, group ID and moderator privilages will be linked to the client ID and can be referenced ingame.
 If the login credentials are incorrect (Response = 0 or 1), the player will not be able to connect to the relay server.